By Special Request

 - Cover bowl with plastic wrap and let sit at room temperature (~70°F) for at least 8 hours or up to 12 hours.

 - Transfer dough to well-floured surface and knead 10 to 15 times.
 Shape dough into ball by pulling edges into middle.

-- Lay 18 x 12-inch sheet of parchment paper on counter and brush with two more tablespoons of the (re)melted butter.
+- Lay 18 x 12-inch sheet of parchment paper on counter and brush with some of the two more tablespoons of the (re)melted butter.
 Transfer dough seam side down to center of parchment.
-Brush surface of dough with last two tablespoons of butter.
+Brush surface of dough with the last of the two tablespoons of butter.

 - Pick up dough by lifting parchment overhang and lower into heavy-bottomed 6- to 7-quart Dutch oven (preferably an enameled cast iron Dutch oven) (let any excess parchment hang over pot edge).

 - Cover loosely with plastic and let rise at room temperature until dough has doubled in size and does not readily spring back when poked with finger, about 2 hours.